True Christians Can Perform Miracles

 Observations from this miracle:

-So, we can actually use both versions of this story to learn a lot more.
-Jesus said:
+We can actually use both versions of this story to learn a lot more.
+Jesus answered their question with:

 So what does this mean to us?
-It means another key to increasing faith, is "proper prayer", the kind Jesus taught us.
-And fasting can also help as likely noted here by Jesus.
+It means another key to increasing faith, is "proper prayer", the kind Jesus taught us (i.e., the Lord's Prayer).
+And fasting can also help as noted here by Jesus.
+Fasting is an act of humbling ourselves before God.
+Fasting for any duration, one or two days for example, enough to feel discomfort while focusing on God, is a humbling act of worship.

 Persistence is another key: